You'll be hard-pressed to find someone as passionate about their role as an Operation Smile volunteer as Abdulrazzaq Yongo of Kenya.

 The second major challenge is the lack of proper medical facilities in some regions in my country.
 This is an obstacle because many women deliver their babies in the home under the care of someone who is not qualified to advise a mother who has given birth to a child with cleft lip or cleft palate on how to care for her baby.

 Another challenge is the lack of sensitization programs about cleft lip and cleft palate.
 Many children with cleft conditions grow up never knowing that they are repairable and there is a way to get a new smile.
-On many medical missions, we have ended up treating more adult patients than children.
+On many medical programs, we have ended up treating more adult patients than children.

 Q: If Operation Smile didn’t exist in your country or places you have worked, what would those patients do?